TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 The reason why I made three 50GB partitions is because I use the same SSD for two different Pi computers - this one with the Audio DAC and also a [**Raspberry Pi 400**](https://github.com/TobiasVanDyk/TobiasVanDyk).
 The one use /dev/sda1 as its root file system, and the other /dev/sda2.
 The SDCard boot cmdline.txt then refers to /dev/sda1 and /dev/sda2 respectively.

+I can then plug the drive into a windows PC and
+(1) Use Macrium Reflect Free to make backups of the ext4 partitions 1 to 3.
+It is one of the few Windows imaging apps that support ext4 partitions.
+(2) Use the WD Dashboard to run TRIM on the SSD
+(3) Use a synch app to update the data partition.

 <p align="left">
 <img src="images/SSDuse3Pi4Bs.png" width="500" />
 </p>